 I had been exposed to the Nashville music scene as a teenager.
 It seemed my music career had reached a dead end on the west coast, so we packed the family belongings and hopes in a U-Haul and moved back to the South.
 However, Nashville was no longer friendly to me.
 The music business had changed; it had become a club which I was not invited to join.
 Plan B: I had been interested in art forever and had some talent with drawing and design.
 In L.A., I had often stopped by a very artsy architectural glass studio close to Elektra's office to chat with the artist there.
 This medium interested me, and there was no one in Nashville doing what I was imagining, so I started Nashville's first decorative glass studio.
 That was my vocation for several years, making art for the country music crowd.

 But the West kept pulling me back as I was offered a design job in Seattle.
 Once back in Seattle, I bought a computer and taught myself coding and web design - when the Internet was just beginning.
 I knew this technology wasn't going away and I could get in on the ground floor.
 I started 3Hats Design and started accumulating some important clients.
 At one time, 3Hats had over fifty small-business accounts, doing design and web services.
 I still have the design business, but like with most human vocations, the younger generation is pushing me aside.
 However, it's giving me time to think about other things.

 I started getting serious about photography somewhere around 2005 when the Canon digital Rebel was released.
-I had years of experience with computer graphics and design so it seemed like a natural progression to start using the digital camera.
-This website is devoted to the result of my quest to become a good photographer despite starting late.
+I had years of experience with computer graphics and design, so it seemed like a natural progression to start using the digital camera.
+A section of this website is devoted to the result of my quest to become a good photographer despite starting late.
 I hope you enjoy seeing what I've been up to.

 I happily share life with Gloria, another California girl.
 She encourages my passion for music and photography and provides support and feedback for my efforts.

-Comments are welcome via email as I don’t do social mania.
+Comments are welcome via the contact page as I don’t do social mania.